Calendars & Events

 .

-Once you’ve signed up for a developer account, you can create an application.
+Once you’ve signed up for a Developer Account, you can create an Application.

-With your application created, you will be able to connect your calendar by following the OAuth journey.
+With your Application created, you will be able to connect your calendar by following the OAuth journey.

-Once you’ve connected your calendar, you will be able to view your access token and you are ready to start making API calls.
+Once you’ve connected your calendar, you will be able to view your access_token

 Reading Events #